|

 business of state; a gentle champion of our weaker citizens; and

-a strong role model for our ellith and women.
-And I can also tell
+an inspiration to our ellith and women.
+And I can also tell youif

 it is clear to all the people of Eryn Carantaur that she has brought